 If Italy is so cheap to see by train, why do some people want to go by car?
 Well, there's all those little places Wandering Italy touts--some quite unlikely to have train stations.
 And there's that scenery and little white roads so narrow you wonder what's going to happen if you have to pass someone.

 Gas is expensive.
-Rent a Diesel if you want to save a little money (although prices for Diesel fuel are rising, and almost at parity with gasoline).
+Rent or lease a Diesel if you want to save a little money (although prices for Diesel fuel are rising, and almost at parity with gasoline).
 If you're going for a long time, I recommend a buy back lease from our partner Auto Europe.
 You get a brand new car, great insurance, and you don't have to go through the hassle of filling it up on your way outta Italy.
 You don't pay more for an extra driver, either.
 They're our top pick for car rentals in Italy as well; their price includes insurance with no add-ons when you pick it up or drop it off.
 For short term rentals in Europe, check out their Special Offers.

 You'll probably use the Autostrada, Italy's excellent but expensive toll roads.
 We have a map and information on getting the most out of the experience with our Interactive Autostrada Map.
 If you've never experienced paying on the autostrada, perhaps you'd like to watch this short video.

 Sure, the slow road is better, but the Belle Paese's slow roads have gotten slower as Italy cracks down on the zippy driving Italians are known for.
 I find myself taking the autostrada (and trains) more and more these days.